What Is a Sobakawa Pillow?

 The “kawa” on the end of the word means “leather”, so “sobakawa” literally means “Buckwheat leather.”
-However, properly translated, it means the hulls of the buckwheat plant. sobakawa buckwheat pillows are filled with buckwheat hulls, a material that offers A LOT of benefits.
+However, properly translated, it means the hulls of the buckwheat plant. sobakawa pillows are filled with buckwheat hulls, a material that offers A LOT of benefits.

 What is the Sobakawa Cloud Pillow?

 One thing to know: if you do a Google search for “sobakawa pillow”, you’re going to get hundreds of links leading to the Sobakawa Cloud Pillow.
 This pillow is NOT made with buckwheat hulls, but instead uses polystyrene microbeads as a filling.
 It is not the same as a natural buckwheat pillow; the Cloud Pillow has simply co-opted the name for marketing purposes.

 The Cloud Pillow isn’t a true “sobakawa” pillow, meaning it’s not the best purchase.
 There are several reasons NOT to buy the Sobakawa Cloud Pillow:

 - It is not durable.
 They lose supportiveness quickly.

 - The microbead fill tends to shift, causing the pillow to lose its shape easily.

 - They initially release a foul-smelling gas (the smell tends to dissipate with time).

 The Cloud Pillow’s fill is made with microfiber, and the cover is a blend of polyester and spandex, two manmade fabrics.
 It’s definitely not a all-natural pillow, something that most true sobakawa pillows can claim.

 Buckwheat pillows, on the other hand, are much better because they: